miftakribo/react-todo-list/README.md

 React Todo List
 =================

-This repository is just an example todo List which I took from http://redux.js.org/docs/basics/ExampleTodoList.html.
+This repository is just an example todo List which I took from http://redux.js.org/docs/basics/ExampleTodoList.html. to run the code, i install it on my simple react boilerplate on  https://github.com/miftakribo/react-boilerplate.

 ## Usage
 >### Install